-Effective April 11, 2013, the Company amended and reduced the size of its subordinated debt facility ("Subordinated Notes") to \$1.0 million from \$53.8 million.
+The Company has a subordinated debt facility ("Subordinated Notes") of \$1.0 million.
 The Subordinated Notes, owed to H.I.G.
-Surgery Centers, LLC, mature on August 4, 2017.
-Effective January 1, 2014, the Subordinated Notes bear interest of 17.00% per annum.
+Surgery Centers, LLC, mature on August 4, 2017 and bear interest of 17.00% per annum.

 Notes Payable and Secured Loans